suren-m/tfw/guide/3_expressions_and_functions/2_functions.md

 #### Explore and practice a handful of built-in functions using the console

 > Built-in functions greatly help with writing cleaner code.
-We will use some of the functions in our config later.
+We will use some of the functions in our config later as well.

 * Numeric Functions